eclipse-sumo/sumo/docs/web/docs/Tools/Xml.md

 file will be validated against the schema.
 This requires [lxml](http://lxml.de/) to be installed.

+If you do not use the **--xsd** option the script will determine the attributes to parse from the first line (or block) it parses.
+If your file does not contain all wanted attributes in the first occuring element they will not get parsed!

 Please note that instead of an input file name you can give a number which will be interpreted as a server port where the script listens for incoming connections and then reads the input data from.
 The name for